-Additionally, the bill creates a new offense concerning the unlawful conduct involving mail receptacle keys or locks.
-It specifies that obtaining, possessing, duplicating, transferring, or using a postal service key or lock with the intent to harm or defraud another person constitutes a felony of the third degree, which can escalate to a second-degree felony for repeat offenders.
-The changes in law will apply only to offenses committed on or after the effective date of the Act, which is set for September 1, 2025.
+Additionally, the bill introduces a new section, 32.56, which criminalizes the unlawful conduct involving mail receptacle keys or locks.
+It establishes that obtaining, possessing, duplicating, transferring, or using a postal service key or lock with the intent to harm or defraud is a felony offense, with increased penalties for repeat offenders.
+The changes in law will apply only to offenses committed after the effective date of the Act, which is set for September 1, 2025.

 Statutes affected: